bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/glossary/abstractionindex.md

 ---
 title: Abstraction
 slug: Abstraction'
-    description: Abstraction  Coding  CodingScripting  Glossary  Programming Language
+    description: 'Abstraction  Coding  CodingScripting  Glossary  Programming Language'
     robots: []
     extra: []
     type: stackbit_page_meta
 template: docs
 ---

-Abstraction in {{Glossary("computer programming")}} is a way to reduce complexity and allow efficient design and implementation in complex software systems.
-It hides the technical complexity of systems behind simpler {{Glossary("API", "APIs")}}.
+Abstraction in computer programming"is a way to reduce complexity and allow efficient design and implementation in complex software systems.
+It hides the technical complexity of systems behind simpler API", "APIs")}}.

 ## Advantages of Data Abstraction